Julia-Wagner/tails-and-treats/README.md

 ### **Issues**

 During this project some issues kept me thinking for longer than others.
-Below is a list of issues that took me a while to fix and decisions that where a bit harder to make.
+Below is a list of issues that took me a while to fix and decisions that were a bit harder to make.

 1. Scattering the treats throughout the maze.
     - After using and adapting the *MazeBuilder* class to create the maze, the next step was scattering the treats to collect throughout the maze.

     - My first attempt was using another class from my external reference.
-But with this class there where treats on fields with walls, so they could not be collected.
-Another problem was, that the logic to use different images as treats was really complicated and this way not all of my treat images where being used.
+But with this class, there were treats on fields with walls, so they could not be collected.
+Another problem was, that the logic to use different images as treats was really complicated and this way not all of my treat images were being used.

-    - **Solution** - So I removed the second class and instead adapted the existing *MazeBuilder* class to add a treat to each row.
+    - **Solution** - I removed the second class and instead adapted the existing *MazeBuilder* class to add a treat to each row.
 Similar to how the exit and door of the maze are being added.
 I also adapted the styling and used different class names for each treat to make sure all of my images are being used at least once in each maze.

+2. Scrolling with keyboard controls while playing.
+    - While using the keyboard controls for moving around the maze they were also being used for their default behavior, scrolling the page.
+This resulted in the page jumping when moving the dog up and down.
+    - To prevent this, I used `e.preventDefault()` in my function handling the keyboard controls.
+This way, while playing the game, the page can not be scrolled with the keyboard controls, only with the mouse.
+    - However, I got the feedback from one test person, that they would have expected the page to scroll when the maze is bigger than the vertical screen size.
+    - **Decision** - I still decided to use `e.preventDefault()` as the jumping of the page really distracts from playing the game.
+After talking about this to other people testing my game, they agreed that the page jumping would be worse than having to use the mouse to scroll.
+In addition to this, the maze is not meant to be played on really narrow screen sizes.
+I extensively tested different standard screen sizes and they do not require scrolling the page to play the game.

 ### **Validation**